 The is black and grey ombre hair with long layers and soft texture.
 Before considering a grey ombre hair color like this, it is crucial to have a healthy canvas.
 Remember, the darker the hair color, the harder it will be to lift to a blonde platinum silver, or charcoal.
 The process of achieving this color is quite abrasive and can take multiple sessions to preserve the integrity of the hair.
 If your hair is currently over-processed or damaged, I highly recommend waiting and using products like Olaplex or other bond builders to heal the hair prior.

 Another thing to consider is that the ash and silver, and charcoal colors are very difficult to keep – I recommend the use of luxury brands like Kevin Murphy and R&Co, as well as keeping away from heat and chlorine and avoiding washing it every day.
 It’s important to remember silver, grey, and charcoal are fashion colors that are a lot like blues, violets, and reds.
 They are not meant to have a permanent life in your hair.

 This hairstyle is a smokey-silver grey ombre!
 I’ve always loved the trend of gray or silver hair color as it reminds me of a relaxing rainstorm or silver fox.
 My biggest advice is to understand that it will be more of a high-maintenance color!

 I always try to explain to my clients a few things:

-1. Depending on your starting canvas, a color like this may take several hours to complete, or in some cases when you are working with previous colored hair, may take several sessions.
-My number one priority when bleaching anyone’s hair out is to maintain the integrity of their hair as best as a possibly can, and in some cases, they may not be able to achieve a color like this without cutting some length off.
+1. Depending on your starting canvas, a color like this may take several hours to complete, or in some cases, when you are working with previously colored hair, it may take several sessions.
+My number one priority when bleaching anyone’s hair out is to maintain the integrity of their hair as best as possible.
+Sometimes, they may not achieve this color without cutting some length off.
 Again, this all depends on their hair history!